Regional Transportation Plan

 • Trails: Increasing trips by foot and bike by providing walking and biking routes.

-• Communities and Corridors: Bringing plan elements together with a corridor planning framework connecting workers to jobs, visitors to recreation, and residents to town centers, housing, and recreation.
+• Towns: Bringing plan elements together with a corridor planning framework connecting workers to jobs, visitors to recreation, and residents to town centers, housing, and recreation.

 Supporting Transportation Plans